Avi-Rathod/helmproj/templates/sas-bases/examples/sas-business-orchestration-worker/README.md

 Create a copy of the example template in `$deploy/sas-bases/examples/sas-business-orchestration-worker/business-orchestration-worker-deployment.yaml`.
 Save this copy in `$deploy/site-config/sas-business-orchestration-worker/business-orchestration-worker-deployment.yaml`.

-Placeholders are indicated by curly brackets, such as {{ .values.NAMESPACE }}.
+Placeholders are indicated by curly brackets, such as {{ .Values.NAMESPACE }}.
 Find and replace the placeholders with the values you want for your deployment.
 After all placeholders have been filled in, directly apply your deployment yaml via SAS Viya platform Kustomize or direct kubectl apply commands.

 If you are using the SAS Viya platform Kustomize process, add the resource `$deploy/site-config/sas-business-orchestration-worker/business-orchestration-worker-deployment.yaml` to the resources block of the base kustomization.yaml file.
 The use case here is to deploy a SAS Business Orchestration Worker project with SAS Viya platform.
 Here is an example: